 The model is entirely reliant on visual data and is built specifically for small, indoor spaces.
 The team have further plans for the quadcopter to eventually be able to identify objects such as tables and chairs in a room and create a map by using a Kinect-style depth sensor.

-5,262 clicks in 27 w
+Research: 7,032 clicks in 143 w

 Concept: Fully Autonomous Quadcopter

 Related: 46 examples / 35 photos